brandonwbrown/would-you-rather/README.md

 # Would You Rather

 This project is a proof-of-concept game that demonstrates complex state management in a React-Redux store.
 You can login as one of 3 users and vote on questions, create questions, as well as look at history.
 The datastore API is static and resets on reloads.
-Deatiled project specs are outlined below.
+Deatiled project specs are outlined [here] (https://github.com/brandonwbrown/would-you-rather/blob/master/Would%20You%20Rather%20Specs.pdf).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).